Wesleyan-Media-Project/datasets/README.md

 ### 2.4 `wmp_entity_files`

-The data in the `wmp_entity_files` folder contains entity files created by WMP.
+The data in the `wmp_entity_files` folder contains entity files, which are essentially information about each advertiser, created by WMP.
 The datasets in this folder are divided into Google entity files and Facebook entity files.

 ## 3. Thank You